 If the bottom half of the tree is broken, then the tree probably cannot be rescued so get a professional tree surgeon out asap, you cannot leave this unattended.

-If you’ve any damaged tree on your property (Potters Bar, Barnet, Enfield or North London), all you have to do is make a call and you’ll be surprised with our quick response and professional service.
+If you’ve any damaged tree on your property (Potters Bar, Barnet, Enfield or Finchley), all you have to do is make a call and you’ll be surprised with our quick response and professional service.

 Having trees around the home or office adds a natural appeal to your property and can also give you a welcome element of privacy.
 But like everything trees do require some regular maintenance.
 We have heard many stories of homeowners who have tried to maintain trees by themselves and suffered some serious injuries as a result.
 Working at heights, using chainsaws or any other equipment related to tree services without having attended and completed the right training courses is extremely dangerous.

 If you are a homeowner and want to maintain your trees, you should hire a professional tree surgeon rather than attempt what appears to be ‘routine work’.
 A professional tree surgeon, can give a proper evaluation of the tree and all its components.